Miguel Cabrera

 In 2012, Cabrera became the first player since Carl Yastrzemski in 1967 to win the batting Triple Crown, leading the AL with a .330 batting average, 44 home runs, and 139 runs batted in (RBI), earning him the AL MVP award that year.
 In the first half of 2013, Cabrera was on pace to shatter his numbers from his prior Triple Crown season.
 He became the first player to ever reach 30 home runs and 90 RBIs before the all-star break and was on pace to bat .366 with 53 home runs and 167 RBIs at that time.
 However, injuries plagued much of the latter half of the season and both his performance and playing time were reduced as a result.
 Overall, Cabrera still improved on his previous year's batting performance, including a career-high .348 batting average, and received his second consecutive AL MVP award.

 Cabrera won four AL batting titles, including three in consecutive years (2011–2013), and batted over .300 in 11 different seasons.
 He hit 30 or more home runs in ten separate seasons and drove in over 100 runs in 12 separate seasons (including 11 consecutive seasons, 2004–2014).
 Cabrera is the all-time leader in career home runs and hits by a Venezuelan player, surpassing Andrés Galarraga and Omar Vizquel, respectively.
 He joined the 500 home run club in 2021 and the 3,000 hit club in 2022; he was the seventh player in MLB history to reach both milestones.
 In international competition, he represented Venezuela at five World Baseball Classic tournaments from 2006 to 2023.
 Cabrera retired after the 2023 season and continues to work for the Tigers' organization as a special assistant to the president of baseball operations.
+At the 2026 World Baseball Classic, Cabrera was the hitting coach for Venezuela.
+Venezuela went on to win its first World Baseball Classic championship.